mitric-lab/programming_theochem/src/psets/pset_00.md

 ```
 For every recursive function, a termination condition is needed.
 Otherwise,
 the function will go on until it is stopped by some safety mechanism or the
-program crashes.
+programme crashes.
 In this case, the recursion stops at `n = 0` if only nonnegative
 integers are used as the argument.
 If `n` is not zero, this function calls
 itself with `n` decreased by 1, until the termination condition is met.